 Dutch baby pancakes are actually a descendant of Germany’s pfannkuchen—legend has it that their name came about through a mangling of the word “Deutsch.”
 Wide and thin, they resemble a big popover, puffing up in the oven as they bake inside the skillet.
 Get our Dutch Baby Pancake recipe.

 Johnnycakes are a dense, cornmeal pancake that take incredibly well to a smothering of butter and syrup.
 Although they were a staple food during colonial times up and down the Atlantic coast and across the Caribbean, nowadays, they’re known as a specialty in Rhode Island.
-Get the Johnny Cakes recipe.
+Get a Fresh Corn Johnny Cakes recipe, or try our Cornmeal Pancake recipe with Maple-Pecan Syrup.

 Think of these as deconstructed fruit pancakes put through the shredder.
 Hailing from Austria, Kaiserschmarrn involve cooking a pancake the usual way, then tearing it to pieces and serving it with fruit and/or preserves.
 Get the Kaiserschmarrn recipe.